ckfinder/ckfinder-docs-samples/README.md

 ### CustomDialog

-Sample plugin which adds a "Share" button which opens a dialog window .
+Sample plugin which adds a "Share" button that opens a dialog window.

 This plugin illustrates how to:

- * Create a complete, own dialog window.
+ * Create a complete, custom dialog window.
  * Add a button to the toolbar when a file is selected.
- * Define own request handler.
+ * Define your own request handler.

 ### CustomPage

-Sample plugin which adds a button that opens a separate page with its own toolbar, inside CKFinder.
+Sample plugin which adds a button that opens a separate page with its own toolbar inside CKFinder.

 This plugin illustrates how to:

  * Add a button to the "Main" toolbar.
- * Create own toolbar and add a button to it.
+ * Create a custom toolbar and add a button to it.
- * Create, show and close own page and render a view (custom HTML) inside.
+ * Create, show and close your own page and render a view (custom HTML) inside.

 ### CustomPanel

-Sample plugin which adds a button that opens a secondary panel with a textarea element where user can add comments to files.
+Sample plugin which adds a button that opens a secondary panel with a textarea element where the user can add comments to files.

 This plugin illustrates how to:

- * Create, open and close own panel.
+ * Create, open and close a custom panel.
  * Get a value of an element inside a panel.
  * Add a button to the toolbar when a file is selected.
- * Define own request handler.
+ * Define your own request handler.

 ### FolderInfo